Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.Attributes.md

 | ---- | ---- | ----------- |
 | context | [\`0](#T-`0 '`0') | specified context [](#!-T 'T') |

-<a name='T-Bb-ComponentModel-InjectValueAttribute'></a>
+<a name='T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute'></a>
-## InjectValueAttribute `type`
+## InjectValueByIocAttribute `type`

 ##### Namespace

-Bb.ComponentModel
+Bb.ComponentModel.Attributes

 ##### Summary

 Attribute to inject a value into a property.

-<a name='M-Bb-ComponentModel-InjectValueAttribute-#ctor-System-String,System-Boolean-'></a>
+<a name='M-Bb-ComponentModel-Attributes-InjectValueByIocAttribute-#ctor-System-String,System-Boolean-'></a>
 ### #ctor(variableName,required) `constructor`

 ##### Summary

-Initializes a new instance of the [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') class.
+Initializes a new instance of the [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') class.

 ##### Parameters